pombase/website/src/docs/documentation/gene-page-phenotypes.md

 ## Gene page: Phenotypes

-PomBase defines a phenotype as an observable characteristic, or set of characteristics, of an organism that results from the interaction of its genotype with a given environment.
-In PomBase, phenotypes are annotated using terms from the Fission Yeast Phenotype Ontology (FYPO).
+${database_name} defines a phenotype as an observable characteristic, or set of characteristics, of an organism that results from the interaction of its genotype with a given environment.
+In ${database_name}, phenotypes are annotated using terms from the Fission Yeast Phenotype Ontology (FYPO).
 FYPO uses several existing ontologies from the [Open Biological and Biomedical Ontologies](http://obofoundry.org/) (OBO) collection to construct formal definitions.
-Basic documentation for FYPO is available at the [OBO Foundry](http://obofoundry.org/ontology/fypo.html), and further information is available on the [PomBase wiki](http://curation.pombase.org/pombase-trac/wiki/FissionYeastPhenotypeOntology).
+Basic documentation for FYPO is available at the [OBO Foundry](http://obofoundry.org/ontology/fypo.html), and further information is available on the [${database_name} wiki](http://curation.pombase.org/pombase-trac/wiki/FissionYeastPhenotypeOntology).

-In the phenotype annotation display on PomBase gene pages, the first item shown is a brief summary indicating whether cells with a null (deletion) allele of the gene are viable or inviable, or either depending on experimental conditions.
+In the phenotype annotation display on ${database_name} gene pages, the first item shown is a brief summary indicating whether cells with a null (deletion) allele of the gene are viable or inviable, or either depending on experimental conditions.
 Next, single-locus phenotypes